SalahMSaleh/SalahMSaleh.github.io/_posts/2020-1-11-HTB-Bitlab-Write-Up.md

 ---
 title: "HTB-Bitlab"
 excerpt: "Although I didn't like Bitlab user part, I liked its root.
-There was two ways to get root on that box one from Reversing an executable and another from abusing git pull..."
+There was two ways to get root on that box one from Reversing an executable and..."
 related: false
 date: 2020-01-11
 categories: